biosustain/lifelike/migrations/README.md

 ```

 ### JAR Files
-You will need to JARs to get liquibase to work:
+You will need two `.jar` files for liquibase to work:
 - liquibase-neo4j: https://github.com/liquibase/liquibase-neo4j/releases
 - Neo4j JDBC: https://github.com/neo4j-contrib/neo4j-jdbc/releases
+    - Update 7/23/2021: Check out the 4.0 branch and build it instead.
+    - The reason is because a bug fix (about frozen return queries) was merged but hasn't been released yet.
+    - Run `mvn package -DskipTest` and copy the `target/neo4j-jdbc-driver-4.0.1.jar` file.
+    - Note: The `mvn` (maven) should have been installed along with the OpenJDK.

-Download the JARs based on the neo4j version, e.g 4.x jars for our neo4j.
-Put the JARs in the `$LIQUIBASE_HOME/lib` folder location.
+Download them based on the neo4j version, e.g 4.x `.jars` for our neo4j.
+Put them in the `$LIQUIBASE_HOME/lib` folder location.

 ```bash
 > pwd